microsoft/vscode-jupyter/README.md

 ## Feature details

-Learn more about the rich features of the Jupyter extension:
+Learn more about the rich features of the Jupyter extension Python:

 -   [IntelliSense](https://code.visualstudio.com/docs/python/editing#_autocomplete-and-intellisense): Edit your code with auto-completion, code navigation, syntax checking and more

--   [Debugging](https://code.visualstudio.com/docs/python/debugging): Debug your Jupyter Notebooks with the Interactive Window experience.

 -   [Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support): Create and edit Jupyter Notebooks, add and run code cells, render plots, visualize variables through the variable explorer, visualize dataframes with the data viewer, and more

--   [Environments](https://code.visualstudio.com/docs/python/environments): Automatically activate and switch between virtualenv, venv, pipenv, conda and pyenv environments

 ## Supported locales